-Prerequisite - Corequisite: MD150 Schedule: 4 hours weekly [Lecture
+Prerequisite - Corequisite: MD150

-Expanding on the content from Visual Communication I (MD150), students will continue to explore visual communication and storvtelling in a variety of contexts.
+Expanding on the content from Visual Communication I (MD150), students will continue to explore visual communication and storytelling in a variety of contexts.
 Students will use photography and video to understand how composition, editing, and directing play a role in crafting a story.